zero804/gitter/README.md

 5. In the ansible project, change directory to `roles/elasticsearch/files/elastic-config`

-6. Setup the mappings: `./01-create-index-with-mapping`
+6. Setup the mappings: `./01-create-index-with-mapping` (make sure your gitter-webapp is running before doing this...)

 7. Setup the rivers: `./02-create-rivers`